-Making: Performing, devising, creating, inventing, rehearsing and communicating, individually and in
+Making: Performing, devising, creating,

-Exploring, analysing, reflecting, discussing, synthesising and evaluating performances through written and oral responses.
-Responding:
+Responding: Exploring, analysing, reflecting,

+discussing, synthesising and evaluating performances through written and oral responses.

 GEOGRAPHY

 Geography is the study of people and their connections with places.
 The way people interact with places is dynamic and these interactions have consequences for sustainability and management.
 Students will engage in a range of learning experiences that develop their geographical skills and thinking through the exploration of geographical issues and their effects on people, places and the environment.
 Students investigate places in Australia and across the globe to observe and measure spatial, environmental, and cultural factors.